Lady Charlotte Cadogan1

 F, #11442, d.
 11 January 1899

-Julia Jephson was the daughter of Sir Richard Mountenay Jephson, 1st Bt. and Charlotte Rochfort Smith.1 She married Sir Archibald Kennedy, 2nd Marquess of Ailsa, son of Archibald Kennedy, Earl of Cassillis and Eleanor Allardyce, on 10 November 1846 at London, England.1 She died on 11 January 1899 at 19 Pont Street, London, England.2 She was buried on 17 January 1899 at Culzean Castle.2 Her will was probated on 22 February 1899, at above £34,000.2
+Julia Jephson was the daughter of Sir Richard Mountenay Jephson, 1st Bt. and Charlotte Rochfort Smith.1 She married Archibald Kennedy, 2nd Marquess of Ailsa, son of Archibald Kennedy, Earl of Cassillis and Eleanor Allardyce, on 10 November 1846 at London, EnglandG.1 She died on 11 January 1899 at 19 Pont Street, London, EnglandG.2 She was buried on 17 January 1899 at Culzean CastleG.2 Her will was proven (by probate) on 22 February 1899, at above £34,000.2

-Children of Julia Jephson and Sir Archibald Kennedy, 2nd Marquess of Ailsa
+Children of Julia Jephson and Archibald Kennedy, 2nd Marquess of Ailsa

 Citations